A topic from the subject of Physical Chemistry in Chemistry.

 Key Points

-• The energy of the photons emitted or absorbed by an atom is equal to the difference in energy between two energy levels of the atom.
+• The energy of the photons emitted or absorbed by an atom is directly proportional to the difference in energy between the two energy levels involved in the transition (ΔE = hf, where h is Planck's constant and f is the frequency of the photon).

-• Atomic spectra can be used to identify and study atoms, as well as to determine the energy levels of electrons in atoms.
+• Atomic spectra can be used to identify elements, determine the energy levels of electrons in atoms, and study the composition of matter.

 Main Concepts